Police surround Miami Hilton after report of shots fired

 Commander Freddie Cruz tells reporters that police were notified Friday morning that gunshots had been fired near the Hilton Miami Downtown hotel on Biscayne Boulevard.

-The Miami Herald reported that a gunman may have run inside the hotel.
+Police surrounded the hotel and closed off several streets; nearby schools were placed on lockdown.
+Two fast food restaurants were also closed during the standoff.

-Cruz said officers evacuated the lobby and other parts of the hotel, which was surrounded by a SWAT team.
-Police also closed down adjacent streets along Biscayne Bay.
+Cruz said officers evacuated the lobby and other parts of the hotel.

+The Miami Herald reports police negotiated with the man for several house before he surrendered.